 I’m particularly thankful for my circle of friends.
 Most of us have known each other since college, and we’ve added new friends and partners to our group along the way.
 Over the years, we’ve all faced significant challenges and leaned on each other for guidance and support.
 We’ve mourned our losses, celebrated our victories and cheered each other on.
 Many of us are parents, and family obligations keep us from getting together as often as we used to.
 But whenever we do get together, I’m reminded of how grateful I am to have all these special people in my life.

-Becky Kamowitz, senior director of marketing communications
+— Becky Kamowitz, executive director

 Each day, I’m excited to get up and go to work for the Foundation.
 That is an incredible feeling.
 I love how dedicated we are to the Foundation’s mission of saving and improving lives.
 It is amazing what this small but mighty group of caring and passionate people can accomplish!